MakeSchool-Tutorials/Sushi-Neko-Networking-SpriteKit-Swift/P2-Firebase/content.md

 > [action]
 > Can you add the remaining data fields?
-> **Note:** The Facebook ID and image should both be strings so remember those quotes.
+> **Note:** The Facebook ID and image values should both be strings so remember to enclose them in quotes as shown.

 <!-- -->